“The desire for self-expression afflicts people when they feel there is something of themselves which is not getting through to the outside world.”

 Let us stay on this verse – Romans 8:28 – a little.
-Have you ever stopped to question why all things work together for the good of they that love God and are the called according to His purpose?
+Have you ever stopped to question why all things work together for the good of those who love God and are the called according to His purpose?
 I believe that there is a reason.

 Those who truly love God do His will.
 They are the ones who follow the commands and directions of the Father.
 They are the ones that want to please Him always.
-The will of God is seen in His words, in His instructions, in His commandments.
+The will of God is seen in His words, in His instructions (general and specific), in His commandments, in the inner promptings the Spirit impresses in us, in God’s voice.
 Jesus, more than once, said ‘If you love me, you will keep my commandments’.
 Those that love God do His will – they keep His commandments above all else, and they are the ones on the pathway of blessings.